fractal-code/meteor-picnic/README.md

 # picnic
-Picnic CSS wrapped for Meteor
+Picnic CSS wrapped for Meteor (currently up to date with version `4.0.1`).

 ## Installation